flohil/wdio-workflo/README.md

 All code for this 'Getting Started' guide can also be found at https://github.com/flohil/wdio-workflo-example.

 ### Configuring the Base URL
-At first we need to set the base url for our tested web application in wdio-workflo's configuration.
+Before we can start writing our first functional system test, we need to set the base url for our tested web application in wdio-workflo's configuration.

 To do so, open the file ```workflo.conf.ts``` in your project folder and set the value of its ```baseUrl``` property to "https://www.npmjs.com/"